infinitered/solidarity/docs/options.md

 ```

 ## Solidarity is Powered by JSON5
-Happy to be supporting [JSON5](http://json5.org/) so your hand-written JSON can the friendliest possible.
-You can include comments, skip quoting keys, and even leave dangling commas.
+Solidarity is happy to be supporting [JSON5](http://json5.org/) so your hand-written JSON can the friendliest experience possible.
+That means you can include comments, skip quoting keys, and even leave dangling commas.
+Automatic-snapshots are written regular JSON for backwards compatibility, so keep in mind a snapshot will erase these niceties.

 ## Solidarity output
 You can use set the following option in `.solidarity` to configure output: